neverset123/neverset123.github.io/_projects/RealEstateGPT.md

             <p align="center">
                 <img style="width: 100%" src="img/application.png" />
             </p>
-            <p>The key idea behind a RealEstateGPT is to leverage advanced LLMs to assist in various aspects of the real estate industry.
+            <p>The key idea behind RealEstateGPT is to leverage advanced LLMs to assist in various aspects of the real estate industry.
 This AI-powered tool could provide valuable insights, streamline processes, and enhance decision-making for real estate professionals, investors, and buyers.
 The core functionalities and benefits are:</p>

             <p>1.
 Recommendation Engine</p>
             <p>Personalize property suggestions by analyzing buyer preferences, needs, and market trends through natural language understanding and advanced data processing.</p>